ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-remote-connect.md

 <properties
-   pageTitle="遠端連線至 StorSimple 裝置 | Microsoft Azure"
-   description="說明如何設定您的裝置以進行遠端管理，以及如何透過 HTTP 或 HTTPS 連線到 Windows PowerShell for StorSimple。" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Connect remotely to your StorSimple device | Microsoft Azure" description="Explains how to configure your device for remote management and how to connect to Windows PowerShell for StorSimple via HTTP or HTTPS." services="storsimple" documentationCenter="" authors="alkohli"